 Vodka Butter Pie Crust

-- Prepare the Vodka Butter Pie Dough so you have one crust.
-Refrigerate the dough for 1 to 2 hours or overnight.
+- Prepare my Vodka Butter Pie Dough or your own homemade recipe.
+Refrigerate the dough ball for 1 to 2 hours or overnight.
+If you are using store-bought move onto the next step.

-- Cover the bowl with saran wrap and freeze until ready to use.
+- Cover the bowl with saran wrap and freeze until ready to top pie.

 Forming Your Pie Dough

-- Place the chilled, yet pliable pie crust on a lightly floured surface.
+- Place the chilled, yet pliable pie dough ball on a lightly floured surface.
 Roll it out to an even thickness and so it will fit in a 9 inch pie plate with a 1 inch overhang.
+Skip if you are using store bought pie dough.

 - Place the rolled out dough into the 9 inch pie plate.